Ramesh Bhatkar: Early life

 Ramesh Bhatkar was the youngest of Snehal's three children, with his older siblings being Snehalata Bhatkar (now married to Ramkrishna Barde) and Avinash Bhatkar.
-Bhatkar lived in the famous Uma building at Kashinath Dhuru road opposite Kirti college, Dadar West.
-Famous personalities such as Anurag vaidya also live here.

 Career

 Movies

 Bhatkar's mainstream movie debut was the film Chandoba Chandoba Bhaglaas ka (1977) followed by AshtaVinayak (1978), Duniya kari Salam, Maaherchi Manasa, Aapli Maanasa, and Maherchi Sadi (1991).
 He also played a groom in the film Lek Chalali Sasarla and also small roles in movies like Savat majhi Ladki.

 Of his nearly 90 films, most are in Marathi, with a few in the Hindi language.
 He was last seen in a character loosely based on former CM of Maharashtra Prithviraj Chavhan in the film The Accidental Prime Minister.

 Television

 His prosperous television career included very popular detective serials such as Hello Inspector (1990) and Damini (Marathi) on DoorDarshan, Commander (1992) on Zee TV, Khoj (2000) on DD National and Teesra Dola (1998) on DD2; all these made Ramesh a very popular TV personality.
 He also appeared in Haddapaar, Bandini, Vikram Aur Betaal, Yugandhara.
 He also appeared in his early days in a small telefilm by B. P. Singh, Sirf Chaar din, a suspense/thriller.

 His career includes about 30 series with more than 1,000 episodes aired.